wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 WSO2-specific operational rules on top of the OWASP baseline:

 * **Operational logs and audit logs are different sinks.** Operational logs: short-retention, standard log aggregator.
 Audit logs: long-retention, append-only sink, stable schema, no stack traces or framework chatter.
 In Carbon products the audit log uses the `AUDIT_LOG` logger wired to a separate appender.
 In Go services it's a dedicated `*slog.Logger` (e.g., a separate `audit` package) with its own handler.
-* **`source_ip` is resolved against trusted proxies**, never the raw `X-Forwarded-For`.
-When your product runs behind a load balancer, document the trust chain explicitly in `deployment.toml` / equivalent config.
+* **`source_ip` is resolved through a proxy-aware extraction**, never read raw from `X-Forwarded-For`.
+The engineer's job is to use the proxy-aware helper (which consults the trusted-proxy list); the operator's job is to populate that trusted-proxy list per deployment.
+Make the trusted-proxy setting operator-configurable in your product (e.g., a `[transport.proxy]` block in `deployment.toml`) and document it.
 * **Tenant id comes from the authenticated context**, never from request input — same rule as everywhere else in the Carbon stack.
 * **Events that should trigger alerts** beyond the OWASP Logging Cheat Sheet baseline — emit audit events for these, and wire the alerts into whatever monitors the deployment:
     * Cross-tenant deny attempts.